Diane Rehm: Career

 Rehm began her radio career in 1973 as a volunteer for WAMU's The Home Show.
 In 1979, she took over as the host of WAMU's morning talk show, Kaleidoscope, which was renamed The Diane Rehm Show in 1984.

 Rehm has interviewed many political and cultural figures, including John McCain, Barack Obama, and Madeleine Albright.
 She has said that her most touching interview was with Fred Rogers of the PBS program Mister Rogers' Neighborhood, conducted just before his death.
 Rehm has described her interviews with Bill Clinton and Hillary Clinton to have been "amazing experiences."

 She has written three autobiographical books.
 The first, Finding My Voice, dealt with her traditional upbringing in a Christian Arab household, her brief first marriage and divorce, her 50-year marriage to John Rehm, raising her children, the first 20 years of her radio career, and her battles with depression, and spasmodic dysphonia.
 Together with John Rehm she co-wrote Toward Commitment: A Dialogue About Marriage, which was published in 2002.

 Her memoir, On My Own, was published by Alfred A. Knopf in 2016.

 The final broadcast of The Diane Rehm Show was aired on December 23, 2016.
 Rehm remained on the WAMU payroll as she started her podcast.
 During an all-staff meeting in 2024, she criticized the station's decision to shutter DCist and lay off staff.
 In March 2025, Rehm announced she had taken a buyout from American University.
-Her last day is May 2.
+Her last day was May 2.